taliac1/CS-340-Portfolio/README.md

 What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?

-one of the many things Computer scientists do is help develop and fix programs which is insanely helpful to have a company run.
+-one of the many things Computer scientists do is help develop and fix programs which is insanely helpful to have a company run.
 Without computer scientists programs wouldnt be created/updates or even fixed.